 The keypad can be operated with the factory set 5-digit entry code; this code is located on the owner's wallet card in the glove box and is available from your authorized dealer.
-You can also create up to three of your own 5-digit personal entry codes.
+You can also create your own 5-digit personal entry code.

-When pressing the controls on the keypad, press the middle of the controls to ensure a good activation.
+When pressing the controls on the keyless entry keypad, press the middle of the controls to ensure a good activation.

-Programming a personal entry code
+Programming your own personal entry code